noconnor/JUnitPerf/README.md

 public JUnitPerfRule perfTestRule = new JUnitPerfRule();
 ```

-Next add the `JUnitPerfTest` annotation to the unit test you would like to translate into performance test
+Next add the `JUnitPerfTest` annotation to the unit test you would like to convert into a performance test

 ```
 @Test